MORGAN COUNTY GUN CLUB BYLAWS

 D) DISCIPLINE DIRECTORS

-15. Dues will be $100.00 per fiscal year and may be adjusted as needed by a 2/3majority after being presented to the membership in the previous meeting, that is, there will be a month’s notice before a change in dues may be voted on.
+16. Dues will be $100.00 per fiscal year and may be adjusted as needed by a 2/3majority after being presented to the membership in the previous meeting, that is, there will be at least a month’s notice before a change in dues may be voted on.

-24. Membership voting quorum will consist of twelve (12) members or 25% of the total membership, whichever is less.
+23. Membership voting quorum will consist of twelve (12) members or 25% of the total membership, whichever is less.
+In the event that the required number of members and/or Board members is not present for voting on new membership: the memberspresent and three (3) Board members may vote on membership application(s).

 G) NEW MEMBERS

-31. All proposed new members will fill out a complete membership application.
-Failure to disclose any information required on the application is grounds for rejection of the membership application.
+29. All proposed new members will fill out a complete membership application.
+Any False statement or any incomplete application will be rejected.

-32. All proposed new members will undergo a background check through CBI (Colorado Bureau of Investigation).
-Non-refundable fees for the background check will be collected from the prospective member at the time their application is submitted.
-If the prospective member wishes, they may run their own background check through CBI (Colorado Bureau of Investigation) at their own expense and submit it with their membership application.
+30. All proposed new members will undergo an arrest record check through CBI (Colorado Bureau of Investigation).
+Non-refundable fees for the arrest record will be collected from the prospective member at the time their application is submitted.
+The application shall state the same.

 33. A present member in good standing will sponsor proposed new members.

-34. It is required that proposed new members attend the Club meeting when they are to be voted on, so that they may answer any questions that arise from the membership
+34. It is required that proposed new members and their sponsors attend the Club meeting when they are to be voted on, so that they may answer any questions that arise from the membership.

-35. General membership meetings will be held on the first Wednesday of the month at 7:30 p.m.
+35. General membership meetings will be held on the first Wednesday of January, April, July, and October.
+Meeting time will be set from time to time by a vote of the membership.
 No official business may be conducted without a quorum.

 36. Committee meetings will be held as deemed necessary at the discretion of the committee.